dzmanto/linux-bing-wallpaper/README.md

 ## Installation

-Download the shell .sh scripts.
+Download the bing_wallpaper.sh script.

-Put them somewhere (such as the folder /usr/bin)
+Put it somewhere (such as the folder /usr/bin)

-Give the scripts execution permissions (chmod +x).
+Give the script execution permissions (chmod +x).

-Make them autostart (see the below comments for Mac OSX®, in <a href="https://www.ubuntu.com/">Ubuntu</a> gnome-session-properties is your friend).
+Make it autostart (see the below comments for Mac OSX®, in <a href="https://www.ubuntu.com/">Ubuntu</a> gnome-session-properties is your friend).

 The next time you start your machine, linux-bing-wallpaper will run.